Skip to main content

 • Blue Cross Blue Shield may require prior authorization for Trulicity.

 Trulicity (dulaglutide) is a brand-name prescription drug known as a glucagon-like peptide-1 receptor agonist, or GLP-1.
-Trulicity is a once-weekly injection that’s approved by the Food and Drug Administration (FDA) to control blood sugar in people 10 and older with Type 2 diabetes and to reduce the risk of heart attack, stroke, and heart failure in adults with both Type 2 diabetes and cardiovascular disease.
-Health insurance plans typically cover Trulicity.
+Trulicity is a once-weekly injection that’s approved by the Food and Drug Administration (FDA) to control blood sugar in people 10 and older with Type 2 diabetes and to reduce the risk of heart attack, stroke, and cardiovascular death in adults with both Type 2 diabetes and cardiovascular disease (or multiple risk factors).
+Health insurance plans, including many BCBS plans, often cover Trulicity, but coverage varies by individual plan, and prior authorization may be required.

 Does Blue Cross Blue Shield cover Trulicity?

-Although prescription drug coverage varies by plan, Trulicity is covered by most Blue Cross Blue Shield (BCBS) plans, regardless of whether they’re employer-sponsored or part of Medicare or Medicaid.
+Although prescription drug coverage varies by plan, Trulicity is covered by many Blue Cross Blue Shield (BCBS) plans, regardless of whether they’re employer-sponsored or part of Medicare or Medicaid.

 Some plans may require prior authorization before they cover expensive medications like Trulicity.
 If your plan requires prior authorization, your healthcare provider will send some information to the insurance company to explain why you need Trulicity.
 There’s a chance your prescription will be denied if you don’t meet the requirements.